Mady Villiers: Domestic career

 Villiers began playing age group cricket for Essex in 2012 before making her first-team debut in 2013, in a County Championship match against Yorkshire.
 She did not bowl in the match, and made 1 run batting at number 11.
 She made her Twenty20 debut later that season, against Sussex, and went on to play four games in the 2013 Women's Twenty20 Cup.

 2015 was a breakthrough season for Villiers, taking 8 wickets at 14.87 in the County Championship and 12 wickets at 6.66 in the Twenty20 Cup.
 She thereafter became a regular in Essex's side, and in 2018 was selected as part of the Surrey Stars squad for the 2018 Women's Cricket Super League.
 She played 11 matches in the season, taking 5 wickets at an average of 18.00.
 Her standout performance came in the final, when she took 3/22 to help her side win their first KSL.
 Villiers returned to play for the Stars the following season, where she took 5 wickets in 7 matches.

 In 2020, Villiers joined the Sunrisers for the Rachael Heyhoe Flint Trophy.
 She played 2 games, picking up one wicket as well as scoring 64 against Southern Vipers.
 In 2021, she took five wickets in the Rachael Heyhoe Flint Trophy, as well as one in the Charlotte Edwards Cup.
 She also played for Oval Invincibles in The Hundred, scoring 51 runs and taking 6 wickets as the side won the competition.
 She played eleven matches for Sunrisers in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, and was the joint-second leading wicket-taker across the whole Rachael Heyhoe Flint Trophy, with 12 wickets at an average of 21.83.
 She also took six wickets for Oval Invincibles in The Hundred as the side won their second title.

 In 2023, she was Sunrisers' leading wicket-taker in the Charlotte Edwards Cup, with 10 wickets at an average of 15.90.
 She also scored two half-centuries and took 12 wickets in the Rachael Heyhoe Flint Trophy.
 She also played seven matches for Oval Invincibles in The Hundred.
+In the 2026 Hundred auction Villiers joined Manchester Super Giants for £45,000.

 In September 2024 Villiers signed a three-year contract with Durham to play in the new domestic county competitions from 2025.